mfkiwl/openCologne-PCIE/README.md

 The project aims for integration with LiteX, by expanding [LitePCIE](https://github.com/enjoy-digital/litepcie) portfolio, thus creating a strong foundation for the complete, end-to-end, community maintained _openCompute_ PCIE ecosystem.

+### Minimal, yet functional PCIE EP core

-To be fair, our project is about creating a **minimal** PCIE EP stack.
+The PCIE protocol is complex.
+It is also bloated -- Most of the real-life users don't use most of it 😇.
+To be fair, our project is about creating a minimal set of features, that is a barebones design that is still interoperable with the actual PCIE HW/SW systems out there.

 Its scope is therefore limited to a demonstration of the **PIO writes and reads** only.
 Other applications, such as DMA, are not in our deliverables.
 They can later on be added on top of the protocol stack (i.e. PCIE "core") that this project is about.

 Power states and transitions are also not supported.